 Before he was an actor, Pesci was a lounge singer; six years after My Cousin Vinny came out, he released an album called Vincent LaGuardia Gambini Sings Just for You.
 It features the songs “Wise Guy,” “Take Your Love and Shove It,” “Yo Cousin Vinny,” and “I Can’t Give You Anything But Love,” a duet with Tomei as Mona Lisa.
-It debuted at Number 36 on the Billboard Heatseekers Chart.
+It debuted at No. 36 on the Billboard Heatseekers Chart.

-Banda yeh bindaas hai ("This Guy is Fearless") was directed by Ravi Chopra and starred Govinda, Lara Dutta, and Sushmita Sen. Chopra reached out to Fox in 2007 for approval to produce the remake, and was given permission to make a film loosely based on the original idea.
+Banda yeh bindaas hai (This Guy is Fearless) was directed by Ravi Chopra and starred Govinda, Lara Dutta, and Sushmita Sen. Chopra reached out to Fox in 2007 for approval to produce the remake, and was given permission to make a film loosely based on the original idea.
 But in May 2009, Fox sued Banda yeh bindaas hai's production company, B.R.
 Films, for $1.4 million, saying the remake had not been approved, and that a script review showed the film to be "a 'substantial reproduction' of the U.S. film" with an identical storyline, according to the Australian Broadcasting Corporation.
 B.R.
 Films denied the claims, saying their version featured different characters and settings; the company eventually settled with Fox in August 2009, paying the studio $200,000.

+Rudy Guiliani isn't the only person who has randomly referenced My Cousin Vinny during a press conference.
 “I would not say that I am Mona Lisa Vito of the football world,” Belichik said when asked what he knew about football pressure.
 When she heard, Tomei texted Pesci.
 "We thought it was pretty funny," she told The Rich Eisen Show.